Railway gun: United States

 Baldwin constructed six similar gun carriages and two of an improved Mk II type designed to permit firing the gun at all elevation angles without transferring weight to a separate foundation.
 These eight guns were completed too late to see combat, and were designated the 14-inch M1920 railway guns.
 Some were later stationed through World War II in special coast defense installations at San Pedro, California, (near Los Angeles) and in the Panama Canal Zone where they could be shifted from one ocean to the other in less than a day.
 Improved carriages were designed to allow their transportation to several fixed firing emplacements including concrete foundations where the railway trucks were withdrawn so the gun could be rapidly traversed (swiveled horizontally) to engage moving ship targets.

 After the American entry into World War I on 6 April 1917, the U.S. Army recognized the need to adopt railway artillery for use on the Western Front.
 No US railway guns existed at that time.
 Due to low production and shipping priorities, the Army's railway gun contribution on the Western Front consisted of four U.S. Coast Artillery regiments armed with French-made weapons.
 Three additional railway gun regiments were in France, but did not complete training prior to the Armistice, and they did not see action.
 Other Coast Artillery units also operated various types of French-, British-, and American-made heavy artillery.
 The Army also converted some of the numerous coast artillery weapons to railway mounts.
 A total of 96 8-inch guns (including some from Navy spares), 129 10-inch guns, 45 12-inch guns, and 150 12-inch mortars could be spared from fixed coast defense batteries or spare stocks.
 Twelve 7-inch ex-Navy guns and six 12-inch guns being built for Chile were also available.
-To shorten a long story, none of these weapons were shipped to France except three 8-inch guns, as few of any type were completed before the Armistice.
+None of these weapons were shipped to France except three 8-inch guns, as few of any type were completed before the Armistice.
 Forty-seven 8-inch railway guns were ordered, with 18 completed by the Armistice and a total of 37 (or 47, references vary) completed before the contract was canceled.
 Eight 10-inch railway mounts of 54 ordered were completed by the Armistice, and twelve 12-inch railway mounts were completed by 1 April 1919; the 12-inch contract was cancelled at that point.
 At least some of the 10-inch gun barrels were shipped to France and mounted on French-made carriages, but sources do not indicate any use of them in combat.
 Three railway mountings for the Chilean 12-inch guns were ready for shipment by the Armistice, and the remaining three barrels were kept as spares.
 A total of twenty-two 10-inch guns were eventually mounted.
 Ninety-one 12-inch railway mortars were ordered, with 45 complete by 7 April 1919 and the remainder eventually completed.